 Fix #2 – Optimize ALL Images

 Without a doubt, images are the main cause of a slow WordPress website.
-While this fix requires some knowledge of how media files work within WordPress, this guide gives quick and easy instructions capable of boosting your overall site speed and performance.
+While this fix requires some knowledge of how media files work within WordPress, this quick guide published by WebHostingProf.com gives quick and easy instructions capable of boosting your overall site speed and performance.
+There’s also a great guide published on Instructify.com on optimizing WordPress if you’re looking for a variety of opinions on how to best accomplish your WordPress performance tuning.

 Fix #3 – Break Apart Comments Into Pages